emre570/simple-rag-app/README.md

 # Simple RAG App

+## Announcements

+* The LLM now remembers your questions!
+* Sessions will be saved including your conversations.
+See "sessions" folder after exiting app.

 ## Overview

 This project is a part of my self-development Retrieval-Augmented Generation (RAG) application that allows users to ask questions about the content of a PDF files placed in folder.
 The app uses advanced NLP models and techniques to provide accurate answers based on the document's content.
 The application leverages Ollama, Llama 3-8B, LangChain, and FAISS for its operations.